Raspberry Sorbet Recipe

 Instructions

-- Using a food processor or high-powered blender, puree the raspberries and coconut milk.
+- Using a high-powered blender or food processor, puree the raspberries and coconut milk.
 Strain in a fine-mesh sieve to separate the seed bits from the raspberry puree.
 Stir and press down the mixture with a flat spoon or spatula to get as much of the puree into the bowl below as possible.
 Discard the solids.

 - Add the maple syrup, vanilla extract, and lime juice to the puree.
 Refrigerate for at least an hour.